CharleRoger/Garden/Canon/Dictionary/Kathurn.md

 **Plural:** *kusthe*
 # Pseudo-Compounds

 Pseudo-compounds are a particular class of prefixes in Kathurn.
-Traditionally
+Traditionally there are no prefixes in the [[Yarlish languages]].
+All of these prefixes began their life as adjectival compounds.
 ## a-
 The prefix *a-* marks movement in either direction.
 ## e-